-For example, you and your child will probably see a child and family health nurse when you go for your child’s development checks at your local child and family health centre.
+For example, you and your child will probably see a child and family health nurse when your child has their development checks during early childhood.
 Along with your GP, your child and family health nurse is a good starting point for any worries you have about your child’s health or development, breastfeeding and bottle-feeding, or your own wellbeing.

-Some children might need to see a continence nurse.
-Continence nurses are RNs who specialise in preventing, treating and managing problems with controlling wees and poos.
+Some children might need to see a continence nurse during childhood.
+These RNs specialise in preventing, treating and managing problems with controlling wees and poos.
 They can give you advice on toilet training programs and continence equipment and products.

 Enrolled nurse (EN)

-Enrolled nurses (ENs) provide nursing care under the supervision of an RN.
+Enrolled nurses (ENs) provide nursing care under the supervision of RNs.
 ENs have a diploma-level qualification, which isn’t as high as a university degree.

-Nurse practitioners are RNs with special training and skills that enable them to work in an advanced clinical role.
+Nurse practitioners are RNs with special training and skills that enable them to work in advanced roles.
 Nurse practitioners can either have general skills or specialise in an area of nursing – for example, paediatrics.
-You’ll probably see a nurse practitioner if you have to go to a hospital emergency department with your child.

-Practice nurses are RNs or ENs who work in general practices – that is, your local doctor’s surgery.
-They work with GPs to give you health and lifestyle education, wound care, health assessments, specialist referrals and immunisations.
+Practice nurses are RNs or ENs who work in local GP clinics.
+They work with GPs to give you or your child health and lifestyle education, wound care, health assessments, specialist referrals and immunisations.

 Primary school nurses work closely with students, teachers and parents.
-They can give you advice on positive parenting and nutrition.
-They often help teachers with education resources and with working out where to get extra help for students who need it.
+They can give you advice on positive parenting, child mental health and wellbeing, and nutrition.
+They often help teachers with education resources and extra support for students.

 A secondary school nurse is an RN who does general health checks for children aged 12-18 years.
 Secondary school nurses can give young people advice on making healthy lifestyle choices.
-They also aim to identify and reduce smoking, alcohol and other drug use, eating disorders , obesity, depression, self-harm and other risky behaviour.
+They also aim to identify and reduce smoking, alcohol and other drug use, eating disorders , overweight and obesity, depression, self-harm and other risky behaviour.

 Secondary school nurses often do health counselling, school activities and group work.
-They work closely with parents, teachers, social workers, school psychologists and guidance officers to get the best care for students.
+They work closely with parents, teachers, social workers, school counsellors or psychologists and guidance officers to get the best care for students.